cobailab/cobailab.github.io/content/contact/index.md

       title: Join the Group
       subtitle: ""
       text: |-
-        CoBAI Lab is being established at [Shenzhen University of Advanced Technology (SUAT)](https://www.suat-sz.edu.cn/en/) and is expected to begin its work in Spring 2027.
-The group will combine molecular simulations, synthetic biology, theoretical modeling, and artificial intelligence to understand and engineer biomolecular systems, with particular interests in nucleic acids, biomolecular dynamics, and AI-driven molecular designs.
+        CoBAI Lab is being established at [Shenzhen University of Advanced Technology (SUAT)](https://www.suat-sz.edu.cn/en/) and is expected to begin its work in Winter 2026/Spring 2027.
+The group will combine molecular simulations, synthetic biology, theoretical modeling, and artificial intelligence (AI) to understand and engineer biomolecular systems, with particular interests in nucleic acids, biomolecular dynamics, and AI-driven molecular designs.

         ## Prospective Opportunities